This article is for:

 You can enable single sign-on (SSO) to add an extra layer of security to your organization and workspaces.
 You can set up and maintain SSO using URLs for external provisioning.

-Wdesk supports SP and IdP settings, using SAML 2.0.
+Workiva supports SP and IdP settings, using SAML 2.0.
 Single sign-on is established and restricted to the users of that account.
-Wdesk allows external authentication, however authorization is administered within Wdesk.
+Workiva allows external authentication, however authorization is administered within Workiva.

 There are three basic options for SSO authentication: